alstep07/kottans-frontend/README.md

     <img src="task_js_dom/fcc-algorithm.png">
 </details>

 -   I learned about what is the DOM and how to select items from it.
 -   There are tons of methods and values in Web API.
 -   It was very usefull information about perfomance.

 ### Practical task

 [demo](https://alstep07.github.io/task-js-dom/) | [Code Base](https://github.com/alstep07/alstep07.github.io/tree/master/task-js-dom)

 -   Theory is good, but practice is better!
 -   It is hard when your code doesn't work, but this is the best way in learning.

 ## Building a Tiny JS World

 [demo](https://alstep07.github.io/a-tiny-JS-world/) | [Code Base](https://github.com/alstep07/a-tiny-JS-world/blob/populate-world/index.js)

 -   This tiny exercize is very usefull for a start.
 -   I want to learn more about object-oriented programming in the next tasks.

-## Object-Oriented JavaScript
+## Object Oriented JS

 <details>
-    <summary>Object Oriented JS</summary>
+    <summary>Udacity course</summary>
     <img src="task_js_oop/udacity-oop.png">
 </details>